Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

-If the LQ or SQ is full, then set the source as LQ or SQ to let the rest of the decode stage to know that the instruction cannot be issued to the next stage due to the lack of LQ or SQ and break (For statistics).
+If the LQ or SQ is full, then set the source as LQ or SQ to let the rest of the decode stage to know that the instruction cannot be issued to the next stage due to the lack of LQ or SQ and break the loop and stall the rename stage(For statistics).

 ### Consume one instruction and check register availability